ThibaultFillion/strengths/documentation/engines.rst

   or to manually sample using engine.sample() (useful when the sampling_policy="no_sampling" in the engine.initialize arguments).
 * last step, once the simulation is complete, is to get the output (a RDSimulationOutput object), using engine.get_output().

-here is an example, where MyEngine() is some implementation of the RDSimulationEngineBase class :
+Here is an example, where MyEngine() is some implementation of the RDSimulationEngineBase class:

 .. code:: python